DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 ![Class4 Window](screenshots/class4_window.png "Class4 Window")

-Class4 metrics are one of a number of validation tools used to validate GIOPS or RIOPS model forecasts by comparing temperature and salinity predictions to observations of the same quantites.
+Class4 metrics are one of a number of validation tools used to validate GIOPS or RIOPS model forecasts by comparing temperature and salinity predictions to observations of the same quantities.

 1. Class4 Settings